CZ-NIC/fred-docs/EPPReference/CommandStructure/Info/InfoNsset.rst

 Info nsset
 =============

-A nsset info :ref:`command <struct-command>` is used to view details of a nsset.
+A nsset info :ref:`command <struct-command>` is used to view details of an nsset.

 The nsset info command is an ``info`` element in the ``nsset`` namespace (``http://www.nic.cz/xml/epp/nsset-1.2``).